Using database backup add-in

 If you need to manually download and/or restore a backup, please read our in-depth guide on manually managing database backups.

-Backup storage locations
+Managed backup storage locations

-We store your backups in the closest possible AWS region to your servers.
+We store your managed backups in the closest possible AWS region to your servers.
 At the moment we store data in the following regions: